packet-fun/base64-challenge-discordbot/README.md

 If it's correct, they receive the member role and can chat elsewhere.
 On close and correct answers, the bot will delete the answer to avoid spoilers.

+Make sure that only members and above can view all channels, the only public channel should be the challenge channel.
 I suggest disallowing members to chat in the challege channel, so once it's solved there can't be any futher spam.

 This was uploaded for a friend to use, but there's some quick instruction below for anyone else who wants to try it.